zengm-games/json-web-streams/README.md

 ### `jsonpaths: string[]`

-The first argument to `JSONParseStream` is an array of strings specifying what objects to emit from the stream.
+The first argument to `JSONParserStream` is an array of strings specifying what objects to emit from the stream.
 In many cases, you'll just have one value in this array, like:

 ```ts
 ["$.foo[*]"];